 It’s free for any organisation to join the Working Forward campaign.
-If you have the authority to act on behalf of your organisation you can join by signing the Working Forward pledge – to make your workplace the best it can be for pregnant women and new mothers.
+If you have the authority to act on behalf of your organisation you can join by signing the Working Forward pledge – to make your workplace the best it can be for pregnant women and new parents.

-To help you fulfil your pledge, we have identified four action areas – leadership, employee confidence, supporting line managers and flexible working – which could help make a real difference not only to the experiences of pregnant women and new mothers but to all employees at your organisation.
+To help you fulfil your pledge, we have identified four action areas – leadership, employee confidence, supporting line managers and flexible working – which could help make a real difference not only to the experiences of pregnant women and new parents but to all employees at your organisation.

 When you make your pledge, you’ll choose two or three action areas for your organisation to focus on in addition to leadership.
 We’ll then provide the relevant resources and materials to get you started.